RedBeardLab/rediSQL/README.md

 ## Getting start

-There are three main way to get RediSQL.
+There are two main way to get RediSQL.

-The first way is to use docker, just pull the image and you are ready to go:

-`docker run siscia/redisql:latest`

-the official docker hub repo is: [https://hub.docker.com/r/siscia/redisql/](https://hub.docker.com/r/siscia/redisql/)

-The second way is to download the public release directly from github following the [release link](https://github.com/RedBeardLab/rediSQL/releases)
+The first way is to download the public release directly from [this link](https://plasso.com/s/epp4GbsJdp-redisql).

+These will provide you with the community version that is free, however, you have the possibility to leave a donation (20€ would be the suggested ammount).
+Indeed, is not necessary to pay anything for the community edition and feel free to just input 0€.

 With the `.so` you can start redis passing the object as argument like so: